keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 Your body is a pretty amazing machine as is — no enhancement necessary.

-Stop putting bad things in your body, and maybe you won’t feel so bad.[^63]
+If you're otherwise healthy, and you don't feel great, maybe stop putting bad things in your body for a while, and let your body heal itself.[^63]

 *shrug*